TWUOnline/orientation/course-overview.md

 This short course is divided into two sections.
 Your program or instructor may have a third section that covers program specific details.

+The first section will help you develop some _digital skills_ required for you to participate easily and efficiently in various digital environments.
+You will learn how to create and maintain your own website in WordPress, how to interact with others in Moodle, and practice some basic skills in using proper APA formatting for your papers.

-The first section covers the idea of _digital literacy_, which is
+The second section covers the idea of _digital literacy_, which is

 > the set of competencies required for full participation in a knowledge society.
 It includes knowledge, skills, and behaviors involving the effective use of digital devices such as smartphones, tablets, laptops and desktop PCs for purposes of communication, expression, collaboration and advocacy. \[[SOURCE](https://en.wikipedia.org/wiki/Digital_literacy)\]

 Becoming more digitally literate will help you to communicate ethically and effectively in TWU's digital learning environment as well as in your personal and professional life outside of the university.

-The second section will help you develop some _digital skills_ required for you to participate easily and efficiently in various digital environments.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">Online Learning Orientation</span> by <span xmlns:cc="http://creativecommons.org/ns#" property="cc:attributionName">Colin Madland</span> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.